maxihafer/content-prep/README.md

 ## Motivation
- Microsoft provides its closed-source [Content-Prep-Tool](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool).
-For packaging Applications for intune.
+ Microsoft provides its closed-source [Content-Prep-Tool](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool) for packaging Applications for intune.
  Being just a checked in `.exe` file, it is neither possible to verify the code nor its behavior.
-It is also not possible to run it on a non-Windows platform.

 There exist great open-source projects that implement the same functionality.
-Even though some of them work cross-platform, they still rely on `.NET` and `PowerShell` which is not ideal for my usecase of publishing intune packages from CI/CD.
+Even though some of them work cross-platform, they still rely on `.NET` and `PowerShell` which is not ideal for the use case of easily publishing intune packages from CI/CD.

 The great work of [@svrooij](https://github.com/svrooij) really helped alot in understanding the inner workings of Intune packages:

 - [Content-Prep](https://github.com/svrooij/ContentPrep) - `.NET/PowerShell` implementation of the Content-Prep functionality.
-- [WinTuner](https://github.com/svrooij/wingetintune) - Very Sophisticated `PowerShell` Module for creating, deploying and managing Intune packages.
+- [WinTuner](https://github.com/svrooij/wingetintune) - Very sophisticated `PowerShell` Module for creating, deploying and managing Intune packages.
 - [The Intune series in his blog](https://svrooij.io/2023/08/30/apps-intune/) - Great insights into the inner workings of `.intunewin` packages.
 Very well written and concise.

 ## Intune package structure